CyVerse-learning-materials/atmosphere_guide/docs/step2.md

         persistently in Atmosphere, and attach and detach as needed to any instance.

-    > #### Note
+> **Note**
 > For our purpose, the terms "instance" and "virtual machine" are used interchangeably in this guide.

 ------------------------------------------------------------------------

-## *Creating a Project*
+## Creating a Project

-1. If necessary, login to . .
+1. If necessary, login to [Atmosphere](https://atmo.cyverse.org/application/images).
 2. Click on the **'Projects'** menu at the top of the page; the click on the 'CREATE NEW PROJECT' button; give your project a name and description and click 'CREATE'.